Which Bible Should I Use?

 DISADVANTAGES

-The notes and commentaries often are geared to bolstering Roman Catholic doctrinal positions that contradict Protestant doctrinal positions.
+In general, the notes and commentaries often are geared to bolstering Roman Catholic doctrinal positions that contradict Protestant doctrinal positions.
 Often, points are emphasized not by referring to other Bible passages, but by referring to edicts of Roman Catholic Church councils.

 Protestants do not consider the Apocrypha divinely inspired and point to various teachings that directly contradict Protestant, and in some cases even Catholic doctrines.
+(Note: my standard practice on this website is to use purple when quoting text outside the Old and New Testaments that is regarded as scripture by a recognized major religious group such as Roman Catholicism or Islam.)

 2 Maccabees 12:31-34, 39-42 [31] Judas [Maccabeus] and his men thanked them [the Scythopolitans] and exhorted them to be well disposed to their race [the Jews] in the future also.
 Finally they arrived in Jerusalem, shortly before the feast of Weeks.
 [32] After this feast called Pentecost [not to be confused with the Pentecost in the Book of Acts], they lost no time in marching against Gorgias, governor of Idumea, [33] who opposed them with three thousand foot soldiers and four hundred horsemen.
 [34] In the ensuing battle, a few of the Jews were slain.
 [39] On the following day, since the task had now become urgent, Judas and his men went to gather up the bodies of the slain and bury them with their kinsmen in their ancestral tombs.
 [40] But under the tunic of each of the dead they found amulets sacred to the idols of Jamnia, which the law [should be "Law"] forbids the Jews to wear.
 So it was clear to all that this was why these men had been slain.
 [41] They all therefore praised the ways of the Lord, the just judge who brings to light the things that are hidden.
 [42] Turning to supplication, they prayed that the sinful deed might be fully blotted out.
 The noble Judas warned the soldiers to keep themselves free from sin, for they had seen with their own eyes what had happened because of the sin of those who had fallen.